bruinenxyz/loudwater/README.md

 ### 3. Build & run

 There are two ways to "build" your Loudwater deployment.
-You can either use our pre-built Docker images or build locally on your machine.
+You can use our pre-built Docker images or build locally on your machine.

 #### Use pre-built Docker images